The South Carolina Governor's School for Science and Mathematics (GSSM) respects the privacy of students, their families, our employees, and visitors.

 Definition of Personally Identifiable Information

 For the purposes of this statement, "personally identifiable information" means any information relating to an identified or identifiable individual who is the subject of the information.
-This includes information such as names, addresses, and any other information which can be used to distinguish or trace an individual’s identity either directly or indirectly.
+This includes information such as names, addresses, social security numbers, and credit card numbers.

 Disclosure of Directory Information